LassoSoft/LassoGuide/source/databases/searching-displaying.rst

                     other search parameters and returns the single record specified.
 Optional.
    ``-key=?``       An array that specifies the search field operators and pair
                     parameters to find the matching records.
+Using ``-key`` overrides any other specified name/value pairs.
    ``-host=?``      Optional inline host array.
 See the section
                     :ref:`database-inline-connection` in the
                     :ref:`database-interaction` chapter for more information.